Skip to content

 PIXI_VERSION="0.68.1" curl -fsSL https://pixi.sh/install.sh | bash

-To bump pixi: edit PIXI_VERSION in build-wheels.yml, push, let CI re-build wheels with the new version. pixi lock produces different lock-file headers across versions (0.63 emits pypi-prerelease-mode: ..., 0.68 prefers the v7 lock format), so coordinating the bump in one place avoids "why does my lock diff have 35 k of churn?" surprises.
+To bump pixi: edit PIXI_VERSION in bundle-pypi-wheels.yml, push, let CI re-build wheels with the new version. pixi lock produces different lock-file headers across versions (0.63 emits pypi-prerelease-mode: ..., 0.68 prefers the v7 lock format), so coordinating the bump in one place avoids "why does my lock diff have 35 k of churn?" surprises.

 Pitfalls worth remembering#